 However, for more than 30 years, doctors, beauty experts, health officials and skin care product manufacturers have sent out strong warnings regarding the dangers of the sun.
 We have been told to avoid any sun exposure without sunscreen, because the rays will damage our skin and cause skin cancer.

-To say that the sun causes cancer is not entirely correct, and is actually a great oversimplification of the truth.
+To say that the sun causes cancer is not entirely correct.
+It is actually a great oversimplification of the truth.
 Well-researched and documented studies show that vitamin D optimization may actually prevent up to 16 different types of cancer.

 Because of our fear of the sun, we have become a nation deficient in vitamin D. This deficiency in itself has led to a surge in a number of debilitating conditions such as depression, obesity, hypertension and cancer.
 In addition, 60 percent of people with diabetes are vitamin D deficient, and studies show very low levels of vitamin D in children, women and the elderly.